One of the most common reasons to buy life insurance is to replace income if a spouse dies.

 For business owners and the wealthy, it can be a way to ease financial burdens other than lost income.
 It can be used in planning to pass on a business, pay taxes or for estate planning, for example.

-Quick Guide to 7 Lesser Known Reasons to Buy Life Insurance
+Quick Guide For 7 Reasons To Buy Life Insurance

 - Pay Estate Tax